hhvm/user-documentation/guides/hack/22-async/07-guidelines.md

 2. Put each bundle of parallel chains into its own `async` function.
 3. Repeat to see if there are further reductions.

 Let's say we are getting blog posts of an author.
-This would involve the following of steps:
+This would involve the following steps:

 1. Get the post ids for an author.
 2. Get the post text for each post id.